LightAvatar: Efficient Head Avatar as Dynamic Neural Light Field: Additional Results

 Recently, 3D \textit{Gaussian Splatting} (3DGS)~\cite{kerbl20233d} has become a new emerging 3D representation, which has been successfully extended to building photo-realistic head avatars, such as GaussianAvatar~\cite{qian2024gaussianavatars}.

 Our work fundamentally differs from these GS-based avatars since we build upon \textit{light fields} instead of Gaussians.
-GS is also known for its fast rendering speed~\cite{kerbl20233d}.
-GaussianAvatar inherits this advantage, yet still not fast enough - the rendering speed benchmarks in Tab.~\ref{tab:speed_vs_GA} show that our LightAvatar has a clear speed advantage over GaussianAvatar across different resolutions.
+GS is also known for its fast rendering speed~\cite{kerbl20233d} based on rasterization.
+GaussianAvatar inherits this advantage.
+The rendering speed benchmarks in Tab.~\ref{tab:speed_vs_GA} show that LightAvatar runs more slowly as the resolution goes higher (since the computation becomes proportionally larger \textit{w.r.t.} output resolution), while GaussianAvatar keeps a nearly constant speed (since GA uses rasterization for rendering, which has been highly optimized on modern GPUs; the rendering speed is barely bound by the output resolution).
+As a result, at small resolutions, LightAvatar is faster; at larger resolutions, GaussianAvatar is faster.
+Simply put, LightAvatar gets the fast speed by \textit{algorithm designs}; GaussianAvatar gets the fast speed by \textit{hardware support} - clearly, they follow different paths.
+We envision one day when neural operators are as optimized as rasterization on GPUs, the potential of our method can be more fulfilled.